volatilflerovium/keyboard_and_mouse_input_recorder_and_player/README.md

 any Linux installation on a Virtual Machine.
 In this way you can use /dev/uinput without any worry.

-## Things to be considered
+## Things to be Considered

-kmRecPlayerApp will apply the input commands continuously as they are set.
+- kmRecPlayerApp will apply the input commands continuously as they are set.
 But kmRecPlayerApp is not aware about the context of the commands, in other words, the commands will be input independently of which is the current active window in the screen.
 For example an input command might be considered to be applied on a